 Hana Rudov´a · Michal Sˇumbera

-Abstract Modern experiments in High Energy and Nuclear Physics heavily rely on distributed computations using multiple computational facilities across the world.
+Abstract Modern experiments in High Energy and Nuclear Physics (HENP) heavily rely on distributed computations using multiple computational facilities across the world.
 One of the essential types of the computations is a distributed data production where petabytes of raw files from a single source has to be processed once using thousands of CPUs at distributed computational facilities and the output has to be transferred back to that source.
 The major factor limiting the performance of such computations is a latency caused by access to the remotely stored data.
 In this paper we propose a new scheduling approach for distributed data production which is based on the network flow maximization model having a polynomial complexity.
 In our approach a central planner defines how much input and output data should be transferred over each net- work link in order to maximize the computational throughput.
 Such plans are created periodically for a fixed planning time interval using the knowledge of the network struc- ture, its bandwidth and current status of computational sites.
 Our approach improves overall computational performance due to three factors: transferring input files in ad- vance before their processing, balancing of the network traffic and transferring files in a coordinated manner.
 The model was tested using one of the standard tools for Grid simulation (GridSim).
 Our simulations based on the log records from the data production framework of the experiment STAR have shown that the proposed model systematically provides a better performance compared to the simulated traditional techniques.
 Under certain conditions (such as limited bandwidth and/or existence of alternative transfer paths) the performance improvement can reach 28 %.

 Dzmitry Makatun